 • One of its greater benefits is its intelligence and automated metrics that drill down the right data and help you take action on all discrepancies that made the customers leave your products.

 • It has advanced automated metrics to predict user behavior more correctly and successfully.
-Metrics such as customer lifetime value (CLV) or upselling probabilities help you make better decisions.
+Metrics such as customer lifetime value or upselling probabilities help you make better decisions.

 • It helps extract relevant external data that might contain a user’s buying power, demographic group, and other characteristics